bjornaer/CRDT/README.md

 ### Package

-This package implements a `LWW-Graph` structure using a `LWW-Element-Set` to represent its set of vertices while for its edges it uses a `mapping of a vertex to a LWW-Element-Set` representing all edges of said vertex.
+This package implements a `CRDT` interface that enables use of the `LWW-Graph` structure using a `LWW-Element-Set` to represent its set of vertices while for its edges it uses a `mapping of a vertex to a LWW-Element-Set` representing all edges of said vertex.

+The package also exposes the option to simply use a `LWW-Element-Set`.

 As stated in the previous section the `LWW-Element-Set` contains both `Additions` and `Removals` sets, to where we monotonically add graph elements marked to be added or removed.